jesuspg/fiware-sdc/doc/user_guide.rst

     "X-Auth-Token: 756cfb31e062216544215f54447e2716" -H "Tenant-Id: your-tenant-id"
 	-X GET "https://saggita.lab.fi-ware.org:8443/sdc/rest/catalog/product"

-This operation lists the environments stored in the catalogue.
-The following example shows an XML response for the list Environment API operation.
-It is possible to see it contains a list of tiers including products to be installed.
+This operation lists all the products stored in the catalogue.
+The following example shows an XML response for the Product List API operation.

 .. code::